 - Power outage/surge: Voltage variations or sudden power outages represent a considerable risk for all storage media as this can interrupt the process of writing or reading information and cause severe damage to the file structure (corrupting the information).

 - Flash memory cells failure or Controller chip failure: Physical damage to a Flash Storage Device is commonly caused by the wear of internal components due to continuous use and usually, the solution to this problem is to replace the device with a new one, so it is advisable to pay attention to signs of wear that may emerge.

 Part 3: How to Recover Data from A Lexar Storage Drive on Mac?

 If your Lexar Storage drive is damaged or any unforeseen arises and you have lost the information you had stored in it, I will show you how to recover the data with the help of a professional information recovery software.
 This software collects the remains of information that exist in the device and reorganizes them in a logical order, in this way it manages to reunify the original file taking as a reference the structure of its original format, thus correcting any corrupted or deleted file in just a few seconds.

 Next, I will show you how to use it step by step, you will notice that it is very simple and the whole process takes just a couple of minutes.

 Step 1: Select the Drive

-To recover lost or deleted files from an external media, you should choose it as the target location for data scanning and searching.
+To recover lost or deleted files from external media, you should choose it as the target location for data scanning and searching.

 Step 2: Scan the removable media